-The Sponsoring Partners shall hold an Annual Meeting as notified by the Steering Committee.
+The Sponsoring Partners shall participate in the Annual General Assembly of the Global Water Partnership Organisation.
+The Sponsoring Partners shall hold an Annual Meeting within the framework of the General Assembly, as notified by the Board.
 An extraordinary meeting of the Sponsoring Partners shall be held: